stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/documentbuilder/startcolumnbookmark/_index.md

 ---
+title: Aspose::Words::DocumentBuilder::StartColumnBookmark method
-title: StartColumnBookmark
+linktitle: StartColumnBookmark
 second_title: Aspose.Words for C++ API Reference
-description: Marks the current position in the document as a column bookmark start.
-The position must be in a table cell.
+description: Aspose::Words::DocumentBuilder::StartColumnBookmark method.
+Marks the current position in the document as a column bookmark start.
+The position must be in a table cell in C++.
 type: docs
 weight: 846
 url: /cpp/aspose.words/documentbuilder/startcolumnbookmark/